Vision Insurance LASIK, PRK, eye exams

-Please remember to bring in your insurance card when you come in for your visit, or give your insurance information to our staff over the phone prior to your appointment.
-Our staff will work with you to explain what coverage you have, however if you have specific questions about your insurance, please contact your human resources department directly.
+Please remember to bring in your insurance card when you come in for your visit, or give us your insurance information over the phone before your appointment.
+Our staff will work with you to explain what coverage you have.
+If you have specific questions about your insurance, please contact your insurance company or human resources department directly.

 A partial list of our accepted plans is listed below.
-If you do not see your plan listed please call our office directly to check if our office accepts your insurance.
+If you do not see your plan listed please call our office to check if we accept your insurance.

-We also offer very reasonable rates for eye exams for cash paying patients without insurance.
+We offer very reasonable rates for eye exams for cash paying patients without insurance.

 Does your Insurance cover LASIK?

 Many insurance companies consider LASIK to be an elective procedure.
 Other examples of elective procedures would be plastic or cosmetic surgery.
 This type of surgery may not be considered a medical necessity therefore may not be a covered benefit of your plan.
-Sometimes insurance companies have negotiated a discounted fee for LASIK, in which case you may pay substantially less than the customary fee for your procedure.
-It is always worthwhile to call your benefits administrator to see if your insurance can be of any help at all paying for LASIK.
-Coverage may also depend on the strength of your prescription, the type of job you have, and the presence of co-existing eye conditions such as cataracts.
+Sometimes insurance companies like VSP and EyeMed have negotiated a discounted fee for LASIK, in which case you may pay substantially less than the customary fee for your procedure.
+We recommend calling your benefits administrator to see if your insurance covers any part of your LASIK procedure.
+Coverage may also depend on the strength of your prescription, the type of job you have, and the presence of other eye conditions like cataracts.

 Many plans have changed over the past few years.
 We encourage you to contact your plan administrator to find out exactly what is and is not covered.
 Remember to ask about the amount of coverage offered, which procedures are covered, and what your deductible and out of pocket costs will be.
 This will also depend on whether your provider is in-network or out-of-network.